 It is not uncommon for banks, insurance companies, and other financial institutions to violate the law.
 These laws may concern lending, sales, or other business practices.
-Consumer fraud protection laws were established to protect consumers and businesses from fraud, unfair and deceptive practices that create an unfair advantage.
+As a result, consumer fraud protection laws were established to protect consumers and businesses from fraud, unfair and deceptive practices that create an unfair advantage.

-At Maginnis Law, our attorneys work alongside consumers, regulators, and state officials to bring suit against companies who are engaging in unfair and deceptive trade practices and committing consumer fraud.
+Our attorneys work alongside consumers, regulators, and state officials in order to bring suit against companies engaging in unfair and deceptive trade practices.

 Chapter 75 of the North Carolina General Statutes protects consumers from fraud and unfair and deceptive business practices.
-Penalties for violating this statute can result in treble damages.
+Violating this statute can, consequently, result in treble damages.

 Some common types of consumer violations include:

 - Misrepresentations about products or services

 - Illegal loans, Pay Day Lending

 There are countless ways that businesses can deceive the consumer, but there are some things you can look out for to protect yourself.
 Some common examples include:

 - Advertising goods with the intent of not selling them that way.